peter-kuchel/skillissue/README.md

     * handle keeping the cursor in the same column when going up and down
     * bounds checking
     * rendering only text within the terminal box, based off of the size
+    * handling the cursor position on a line where it is just '\n'

 * handling insertions and the organization of the piece table
     * handle inserts by placing the possibly to be added chars into a buffer while insert is toggled